Domain Adapting Deep Reinforcement Learning for Real-world Speech Emotion Recognition: Related Work

-Ahn et al.\ proposed a Few-shot learning methodology in unsupervised domain adaptation for cross-corpus SER tasks\cite{Ahn2021Cross-CorpusAdaptation}.
-They used multiple corpora to optimise the emotion recognition robustness to unseen samples.
+Gharib et al.~\cite{Gharib2018DetectionEvents} proposed unsupervised adversarial domain adaptation and pre-trained the model with two conditional sets, resulting in a nearly 10\% increase in accuracy.
+Ahn et al.~\cite{Ahn2021Cross-CorpusAdaptation} proposed a few-shot learning methodology in unsupervised domain adaptation for cross-corpus SER tasks, where they used multiple corpora to optimise the emotion recognition robustness to unseen samples.

-\TR{Abdelwahab and Busso studied the best adaptation technique for speech emotion recognition models out of supervised domain adaptation and online training.
-They also studied how the size of the labelled data affects the performance of the resulting model~\cite{Abdelwahab2015SupervisedSpeech}.}
+Abdelwahab and Busso~\cite{Abdelwahab2015SupervisedSpeech} studied the best adaptation technique for speech emotion recognition models through supervised domain adaptation or online training.
+They also investigated how the size of the labelled data affects the performance of the resulting model.

-\TJR{One stream of research on domain adaptation is on Adversarial Domain Adaptation~\cite{Yin2020Speaker-InvariantRecognition, Mathur2020UnsupervisedClassification, Lu2022DomainRecognition}.
-Latif et al.\ proposed using adversarial training techniques to improve cross-lingual domain adaption~\cite{Latif2019UnsupervisedRecognition}.
-This is an unsupervised learning method that utilises two distinct auto-encoders for source and target, as well as a single discriminator, to determine whether an audio utterance is fake or real.
-Although we focus on cross-lingual domain adaptation, our main target is enabling domain adaptation in real-world applications.}
+Adversarial Domain Adaptation is a stream of research in domain adaptation~\cite{Yin2020Speaker-InvariantRecognition, Mathur2020UnsupervisedClassification, Lu2022DomainRecognition}.
+Latif et al.~\cite{Latif2019UnsupervisedRecognition} proposed using adversarial training techniques to improve cross-lingual domain adaptation.
+This unsupervised learning method employs two distinct auto-encoders for the source and target and a single discriminator to determine whether an audio utterance is fake or real.
+Although we focus on cross-lingual domain adaptation, our main objective is enabling domain adaptation in real-world applications.